 A numeric vector containing the Doppler bins corresponding to the spectrum in

-.- left_region
+FOR.- left_region

 A logical value indicating whether the null is being searched for in the negative Bragg region.
 Default is